1234-parwal/assignment_codemymobile/README.md

 npm install --save-dev nodemon
 ```

-5.	**Setup Database** : Create a new database(e.g. friendsbook) using SSMS.
+5.	**Setup Database** : Create a new database(e.g. friendsbook) using MySql Workbench.
 Then execute the below script to create tables & stored procedures
 ```
 CREATE DATABASE friendsbook;